The New Club

 Several documents in Shropshire Archives, record the New Club.

-One in 1718 says ‘A messuage in Bishop’s Castle called the New Club’, another in 1740, ‘Sarah Watters, late of Bishop’s Castle, widow and administratrix of goods of Charles Watters, late of Bishop’s Castle innkeeper deceased … Surrender of a messuage in Bishop’s Castle called the New Club, with a malthouse, backside, garden…’.
-Others in 1758 & 1766 even use The New Club as a landmark.
+One in 1717 cites the New Club as a landmark; another in 1718 talks of Charles Watters Innkeeper and ‘A messuage in Bishop’s Castle called the New Club’; another in 1740, ‘Sarah Watters, late of Bishop’s Castle, widow and administratrix of goods of Charles Watters, late of Bishop’s Castle innkeeper deceased … Surrender of a messuage in Bishop’s Castle called the New Club, with a malthouse, backside, garden…’.
+Others in 1758 & 1766 also use The New Club as a landmark.

 Rent books show the New Club up to 1778, but the 1788 Rent book records ‘Three Tuns, late the New Club, with Samuel Griffiths as land owner and Matthew Reynolds occupier, later replaced in 1794 by John Griffiths in both roles.